 - Cooperate with the employee to pursue to any third-party negligence claims that might also be involved, such as product liability, general contractor liability or premises liability.

 The Chicago workers’ compensation law firm of Ankin Law Offices, LLC is well-versed in all aspects of workers’ compensation laws.
-If you have any questions regarding workers’ compensation – whether you are an employer or an injured employee – contact one of our Chicago workers’ compensation attorneys at (800) 442-6546 to schedule a free consultation.
+If you have any questions regarding workers’ compensation – whether you are an employer or an injured employee – contact one of our Chicago workers’ compensation attorneys to schedule a free consultation.

 Other Helpful Links